Loading

-Case Study · Forsyth County & Atlanta Metro, Georgia
+Case File · Forsyth County & Atlanta Metro, Georgia

 Multiple Georgia municipalities — including Forsyth County and Cherokee County — enacted outright bans on build-to-rent subdivisions.
 State preemption legislation failed in 2023 and 2024.
 A developer reading SF-residential zoning would find no prohibition.
 The BTR ban is in a separate ordinance.
-A standard zoning lookup would miss it entirely.
+A plain zoning-code lookup can miss it entirely.

 0/100